Reading time – around 10 mins

 - 10% administration and business

-- 5% “specialist” model knowledge – as much as cars have their individual “personality”, there are so many industry constants for cars that it’s only on very niche markets and jobs that an in-depth marque knowledge becomes relevant, beyond the odd Google search about fuel cap release location and wiper service modes.
+- 5% “specialist” model knowledge – as much as cars have their individual “personality”, there are so many industry constants for cars that it’s only in very niche markets and jobs that an in-depth marque knowledge becomes relevant, beyond the odd Google search about fuel cap release location and wiper service modes.

 - 35% skill, process and technique,